zdong1995/DOSP5615/Project4.1/README.md

 service <?
 "Tag|#dosp|||" |> Async.Ignore |> Async.RunSynchronously |> ignore
 service <?
 "Mention|user3|||" |> Async.Ignore |> Async.RunSynchronously |> ignore
 ```

+**!!** The hashtag and mention should always have one space after it.

+### Test

+Run `Test.fsx` file and you should receive the following expected result.

 ### Service logic

 ```shell